-Tobacco (including chewing tobacco) First offense: 10% of season Second offense: remainder of season Third offense: one calendar year
+First offense: 10% of season Second offense: one calendar year

-- Alcohol First offense: 10% of season Second offense: one calendar year - 3.
-Controlled substances (including performance-enhancing substances as listed in the NCAA Banned Drug List):
+3. Controlled substances (including performance-enhancing substances as listed in the NCAA Banned Drug List):

-First offense: remainder of season

-Second offense: one calendar year
+First offense: remainder of season Second offense: one calendar year

 The Principal Athletic Director, Dean of Students or the athlete's coach may impose these penalties.
 Violations remain current and are subject to a second offense penalty for one calendar year.